- Internet & the Web

 What is internal linking?

 If you are new to blogging, you may want to take the time to read some of my other tutorials either here or on my blogging for beginner’s blog.
-Although most of my lessons are aimed at beginner bloggers, this lesson is not really your first.
+Although most of my lessons are aimed at beginner bloggers, this lesson is not really where most people would begin.
 You need multiple posts within your blog in order to generate internal linking.

 Internal links are much the same as backlinks.
 But they are contained within your blog.
 Being that all the posts on your blog are in some way relevant to each other, this gives you a great chance to generate internal links that use your anchor text.
 Not only does this help search engines develop relevancy of your posts, but also helps them FIND your posts.